Sunday, 28 June 2026 Global conservative commentary, essays and analysis

 More than that, parts of the British establishment now seem actively hostile towards the traditions historically associated with our culture.
 Fox hunting is not merely opposed on animal welfare grounds, but denounced as something shameful and socially illegitimate.
 Shooting parties are portrayed as faintly sinister.
 Country pursuits, old institutions, inherited manners and even accents themselves are all quietly nudged towards extinction by a cultural elite that insists it is opposed to cultural suppression.
 We are instructed to treat every custom, every dialect and every inherited identity as precious and untouchable - except the English upper-class one.
 That alone may be mocked, dismantled and driven out.

 The truth is that poshness is a culture.
 It has its own codes, manners, humour, traditions, vocabulary and social rituals built over centuries.
 One may like it or dislike it, just as one may admire or criticise any other culture.
 But the idea that it alone deserves no respect at all is not tolerance.
-It is simply prejudice wearing fashionable clothes.
+It is simply prejudice in different clothes.

 Also by Charles H. Thyme